Who we are

 Compliance and Education Manager

-Sarah Peacock is our Compliance and Education Manager, with day-to-day responsibility for the BBFC's education provision and managing a team of Compliance Officers whose main role is the classifying content submitted to the BBFC.
+Sarah Peacock is our Compliance and Education Manager, with day-to-day responsibility for the BBFC's education provision and managing a team of Compliance Officers whose main role is classifying content submitted to the BBFC.
 Sarah joined the BBFC in 2014, working as a Compliance Officer and an Education Officer, before becoming Compliance Manager in 2018.

 Chris Davies